Most parties to a real estate closing have at least a basic understanding of the purpose of the closing process.

 For more information on the calculation of title insurance and who is technically responsible for its payment, see our article entitled A Title Insurance Primer.

-All costs, fees, payoffs or other amounts due by either the buyer or the seller must be fully and completed disclosed in a settlement or closing statement which is provided to each party well in advance of the scheduled closing.
+All costs, fees, payoffs or other amounts due by either the buyer or the seller must be fully and completely disclosed in a settlement or closing statement which is provided to each party well in advance of the scheduled closing.

 Relatively recent federal rules mandate that a Closing Disclosure statement must be provided to all financed buyers 3 days prior to the scheduled closing by the lender.